 If your Dungeon Master lets you play an Evil character, then they can be great fun and a really disruptive addition to a campaign!
 Some DMs won’t allow a mixed group of Good and Evil players because it can lead to the adventuring party splitting up which is really difficult to manage.

 Whenever you make a decision in character, it’ll be influenced in some way by your Chaotic Evil alignment.
-It’s fine to make decisions that don’t align occasionally, but when that happens your character might have a reaction to their abnormal behaviour.
+It’s fine to make decisions that don’t align occasionally, but when that happens your character might have a reaction to their unusual behaviour.
 They might be angry at themselves or reflect on who they are.

 If your character takes several decisions in a row that don’t match their alignment, it could show character development and a move towards a different alignment for your character.
 This can lead to some great stories!